-METALS-Weaker dollar pushes copper towards fifth day of gains
+METALS-Weaker dollar pushes copper to fifth day of gains

 CHINA STOCKS: Blue-chip stocks saw their worst one-day loss in nearly 18 months as investors reacted to government steps to reduce risks in the financial system.

-DOLLAR: The dollar hit its weakest in than a month, making metals cheaper for holders of other currencies and supporting prices.
+DOLLAR: The dollar hit its weakest level in more than a month, making metals cheaper for holders of other currencies and supporting prices.

 GERMANY: Exports and rising business investment drove German economic growth in the third quarter, suggesting the upswing in Europe’s largest economy would extend well into next year.

-Additional reporting by Tom Daly; Editing by Mark Potter/Andrew Heavens/Alexander Smith
+Additional reporting by Tom Daly; Editing by Mark Potter/Alexander Smith/Andrew Heavens